-Notice of Annual General and Special Meeting of Shareholders i
+Notice of Annual General Meeting of Shareholders i

 Management Information Circular 1

 Section 1 - Introduction 1

 Date and Currency 1

 Notice-and-Access 1

 Section 2 - Proxies and Voting Rights 2

 Management Solicitation 2

 Appointment of Proxy 3

 Voting by Proxy and Exercise of Discretion 3

 Non-Registered (or Beneficial) Holders 4

 Advice to Non-Registered (or Beneficial) Holders 4

-Revocation of Proxies 4
+Revocation of Proxies 5

 Notice to Shareholders in the United States 5

 Section 3 - Voting Securities and Principal Holders of Voting Securities 6

 Record Date 6

 Voting Rights 6

 Principal Holders of Shares 6

 Quorum 6

-Section 4 - Particulars of Matters to be Acted Upon 6
+Section 4 - Particulars of Matters to be Acted Upon 7

 1. Presentation of Financial Statements 7

 2. Fixing the Number of Directors 7

 3. Election of Directors 7

-4. Appointment of Auditor 11
+4. Appointment of Auditor 10

 5. Approval of Stock Option Plan 11

-6. Approval of Advance Notice Provisions 12

-7. Approval to Alteration of Articles 16

-8. Other Business 17
+6. Other Business 12

-Section 5 - Statement of Executive Compensation 17
+Section 5 - Statement of Executive Compensation 12

-Named Executive Officers 17
+Named Executive Officers 12

-Compensation Discussion & Analysis 18
+Compensation Discussion & Analysis 12

-Compensation Governance 22
+Compensation Governance 16

-Summary Compensation Table 23
+Summary Compensation Table 18

-Employment, Consulting and Management Agreements 24
+Employment, Consulting and Management Agreements 19

-Incentive Plan Awards 26
+Incentive Plan Awards 20

-Director Compensation 29
+Director Compensation 23

-Option Plan 31
+Option Plan 24

-Section 6 - Audit Committee 34
+Section 6 - Audit Committee 28

-Audit Committee Charter 35
+Audit Committee Charter 28

-Composition of the Audit Committee 35
+Composition of the Audit Committee 29

-Section 7 - Corporate Governance 37
+Section 7 - Corporate Governance 31

-Corporate Governance Practices 38
+Corporate Governance Practices 32

-Section 8 - Other Information 43
+Section 8 - Other Information 36

-Schedule "A" - Reporting Package - Change of Auditor 46

-Schedule "B" - Charter of the Audit Committee 49
+Schedule "A" - Charter of the Audit Committee 39

-Schedule "C" - Board Mandate 56
+Schedule "B" - Board Mandate 46

-WeWork c/o New Found Gold Corp.
-1600- 595 Burrard Street Vancouver, British Columbia V7X 1L4 Canada Telephone: (845) 535-1486
+New Found Gold Corp.

+555 Burrard Street, P.O.
+Box 272 Vancouver, British Columbia V7X 1M8 Canada

+Telephone: (845) 535-1486

-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual general and special meeting (the "Meeting") of the holders of common shares ("Shareholders") of New Found Gold Corp. (the "Company" or "New Found") will be held on Thursday, December 7, 2023, at 10:00 a.m.
-(Pacific Time) at 16th Floor, 595 Burrard Street, Bentall III, Vancouver, BC V7X 1L4, in Boardroom D, for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of the holders of common shares ("Shareholders") of New Found Gold Corp. (the "Company" or "New Found") will be held on Tuesday, December 17, 2024, at 10:00 a.m.
+(Pacific Time) at 3500 - 1133 Melville Street, Vancouver, British Columbia, V6E 4E5 for the following purposes:

-- 1. to receive the audited financial statements of the Company for the year ended December 31, 2022, together with the report of the auditor thereon; - 2. to fix the number of directors to be elected at the Meeting at five (5); - 3. to elect five (5) directors to hold office until the next annual Meeting of Shareholders; - 4. to appoint KPMG LLP, Chartered Professional Accountants, as auditor of the Company for the ensuing year and to authorize the directors of the Company to fix the remuneration to be paid to the auditor; - 5. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution approving the Company's "10% rolling" stock option plan, dated for reference December 8, 2022, as more particularly described in the accompanying Management Information Circular of the Company dated October 13, 2023 (the "Circular"); - 6. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution to approve the amendment of Article 14 Election and Removal of Directors of the current Articles of the Company, in accordance with the Business Corporations Act (British Columbia) to include new Article 14.12 Advance Notice Provisions (the "Advance Notice Provisions Resolution") as more particularly described in the Circular; - 7. to consider and, if deemed advisable, to pass, with or without variation, a special resolution to approve the amendment of Article 9.3 Change of Name of the current Articles of the Company, in accordance with the Business Corporations Act (British Columbia) by replacing it with new Article 9.3 Change of Name, as more particularly described in the Circular (the "Alterations Resolution"); and - 8. to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the audited financial statements of the Company for the year ended December 31, 2023, together with the report of the auditor thereon; - 2. to fix the number of directors to be elected at the Meeting at five (5); - 3. to elect five (5) directors to hold office until the next annual meeting of Shareholders; - 4. to appoint KPMG LLP, Chartered Professional Accountants, as auditor of the Company for the ensuing year and to authorize the directors of the Company to fix the remuneration to be paid to the auditor; - 5. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution approving the Company's "10% rolling" stock option plan, dated for reference December 8, 2022, as more particularly described in the accompanying Management Information Circular of the Company dated October 18, 2024 (the "Circular"); and - 6. to transact such other business as may properly come before the Meeting or any adjournment thereof.